-The ideal scheduling conversation is exactly four messages long, and proceeds like this:
+The ideal scheduling conversation ranges from four to five messages long, and proceeds like this:

-1) User 1 contacts User 2 on his User Profile.
-User 1 mentions the name of the tournament for which the two are paired, states his time zone (in GMT) and lists his times of comfortable availability.
+1) User 1 contacts User 2 on their User Profile.
+User 1 mentions the name of the tournament for which the two are paired, states their time zone (in GMT) and lists their times of comfortable availability.

 2) User 2 responds to User 1 as a reply to the same message.
-User 2 states his time zone, and which of User 1's listed availability windows are convenient for him as well.
+User 2 states their time zone, and which of User 1's listed availability windows are convenient for them as well.

-3) User 1 replies with an exact time picked out of his ass from the times which User 1 and User 2 are both available to play.
-User 1 names the server on which he wishes the battle to take place.
-If User 1's Pokemon Showdown name does not match his Smogon name, he also notes it at this time.
+3) User 1 replies with an exact time from the times which User 1 and User 2 are both available to play.
+User 1 names the server on which they wish the battle to take place; by default, this should be assumed Smogon Tournaments.
+If User 1's Pokemon Showdown name does not match their Smogon name, they also note it at this time.

 4) User 2 confirms the appointment.
 This step may not seem important, but it is!
 If I tell you that we should meet at McDonald's at 4 and you never respond, there's no expectation for me to show.
 Same thing with Pokemon simulators!
-If User 2's Pokemon Showdown name does not match his Smogon name, he too notes it at this time.
+If User 2's Pokemon Showdown name does not match their Smogon name, they too note it at this time.